Insurance and reinsurance in India: overview

 The Rules have clarified that the increased FDI limit of 49% will also apply to insurance intermediaries, in accordance with the terms in the Rules.

-In addition, the Department of Industrial Policy and Promotion, Ministry of Commerce and Industry, has notified Press Note No. 3 of 2015 (Press Note) on 2 March 2015 to amend the Consolidated Foreign Direct Investment Policy, to ensure uniformity with the Rules.
+In addition, the Department of Industrial Policy and Promotion, Ministry of Commerce and Industry, has notified the Consolidated Foreign Direct Investment Policy, effective from 12 May 2015, to ensure uniformity with the Rules.

-2014 also saw continued regulatory investigations and orders against insurers and intermediaries:
+2015 also saw continued regulatory investigations and orders against insurers and intermediaries.
+The IRDAI issued:

 Insurance and reinsurance companies and insurance intermediaries in India are regulated by the IRDAI (www.irda.gov.in).
 The primary legislation regulating the Indian insurance sector is the Insurance Act and the Insurance Regulatory and Development Authority Act 1999 (IRDAI Act).
 Under the powers granted to it by the IRDAI Act, the IRDAI has issued various regulations for governing the licensing and functioning of insurers, reinsurers and insurance intermediaries.